Governor of Odesa Oblast

-The Governor of Odesa Oblast is the head of the executive branch of government for the Odesa Oblast of Ukraine.
-The office of Governor is an appointed position, with officeholders being appointed by the President of Ukraine, on recommendation from the Prime Minister, to serve a four-year term.
+The governor of Odesa Oblast is the head of the executive branch of government for the Odesa Oblast of Ukraine.
+The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the prime minister, to serve a four-year term.

-The official residence for the Governor is located in Odesa.
+The official residence for the governor is located in Odesa.
+Due to the current Russo-Ukrainian war, since 24 February 2022, the governor of Odesa Oblast is officially called Head of the Odesa Regional Military Administration.